malstraem/vulkan-interop-directx/readme.md

 ThrowHResult(d3d11device.CreateTexture2D(renderTargetDescription, null, ref renderTargetTexture));
 ```

-With WinUI we also need to query both "back buffer" and "render target" to D3D11 resources for future copy operations.
+With WinUI we also need to query both back buffer and render target textures to D3D11 resources for future copy operations.

 ```
 backbufferResource = backbufferTexture.QueryInterface<ID3D11Resource>();
 renderTargetResource = renderTargetTexture.QueryInterface<ID3D11Resource>();
 ```

-In case of WPF, we get the texture using shared handle of the D3D9 texture created at previos step.
+In case of WPF, we get the texture using shared handle of the D3D9 texture we created earlier.

 ```
 renderTargetTexture = d3d11device.OpenSharedResource<ID3D11Texture2D>(d3d9shared);
 ```

-## 3. Query the "render target" D3D11 texture to the DXGI resource and get a shared "render target" handle.
+### 3. Query D3D11 render target texture to the DXGI resource and get a shared handle

 ```csharp
 void* handle;